Flexischooling in England – Information for parents

 What is flexischooling?

-Flexischooling is a perfectly legal option.
-But there is no right to do flexi-schooling.
-Whilst a parent may request that their child is flexischooled it is entirely at the discretion of the Head teacher, as to whether or not the school is prepared to agree to a flexischooling arrangement.
-The overall responsibility for a flexischooled child stays with the school.
+Flexischooling is a perfectly legal option, but there is no guaranteed right for parents to flexischool.
+Whilst they may request that their child is flexischooled it is entirely at the discretion of the Head teacher.
+The education provided at home and at school must together constitute a full-time provision.

 Why do parents choose flexischooling?

-- Parents wish to spend more quality time with their children.
-They want an active role in their children’s education.
+- Parents wish to spend more quality time with their children

 How does flexischooling work?

-When the decision to flexischool is made parents and head teacher should meet and discuss how the arrangement will work.
-Following this discussion the contract and attendance agreement can be drawn up and signed.
-The attendance agreement states when and how often the child will attend school.
-The contract should include:
+Once the decision to flexischool is made parents and head teacher should meet and discuss how the arrangement will work.
+Following this discussion a written and signed agreement is formulated between the school and parent in order to make expectations clear for all concerned.
+The agreement should include: